jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-01.md

 ![Fourth Law](/graphics/econ/law4.jpg)

-> *In Bio Superphysics, this manifests as the transference of properties to the body of whatever is affecting health.
-In Supersociology, this is the feelings of members of society affecting other members.
+{{< f f="*In Bio Superphysics, this manifests as the transference of properties to the body of whatever is affecting health.
+In Supersociology, this is the feelings of members of society affecting other members." >}}

 Exchange exists in both Economics and Superphysics.
 The latter, however, allows more mediums of exchange as fiat, barter, and points.